(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Campsite Lighting Ideas to Light Your Path

-These subtle campsite lighting ideas aren’t quite enough light to get chores done or for nighttime camping activities, but they are fantastic ways to prevent tripping in the dark or finding your way back to your campsite or tent after dark.
+These subtle campsite lighting ideas aren’t enough light to get chores done or for many nighttime camping activities, but they are fantastic ways to prevent tripping in the dark or finding your way back to your campsite or tent after dark.

 16. Glow Sticks